 The handbook is a great way to get started in learning about our organization.
 If you would like to print yours for easy reading, bring it to your orientation so you can follow along.

-A BIG NEED RIGHT NOW IS HORSE QUALITY HAY, OR DONATIONS TO BUY HAY!
+A BIG NEED ALWAYS IS HORSE QUALITY HAY, OR DONATIONS TO BUY HAY!

-We need small square bales of horse quality fescue or timothy mix.
+We need square bales of horse quality fescue or timothy mix.

 1) New Therapeutic games/toys such as these sorting type activities that are hands on for learning.